adamrfox/q_snap_size/README.md

 ## Units

-By deafault, all space units are specified in bytes.
+By default, all space units are specified in bytes.
 Units can be used with the -s flag and in the report itself with the -u flag.
 In both cases the default unit can be over-ridden with the standard abbreviations [kb, mb, gb, tb, pb].
 They are case insenstive and the final 'b' is optional.

 ## Minimum Priveldges